 Under the Class A Issuer/Borrower Loan Agreement, none of the Obligors will own assets relating to, or derive revenues from, a village in Ireland or any other additional village outside the United Kingdom.
-Holders of the Issuer's notes will not have recourse to any such village outside the United Kingdom, its assets, revenues or cash flow.
+Noteholders will not have recourse to any such village outside the United Kingdom, its assets, revenues or cash flow.
 In addition, the development of additional villages outside the United Kingdom could divert management's time from the five existing villages or from any additional villages in the United Kingdom and may impose additional burdens on Center Parcs' limited management resources.
 This could have a material adverse effect on Center Parcs' financial condition, results of operations and business.